behnamasadi/software_quality_assurance/README.md

 cppcheck --project=compile_commands.json -ifoo
 ```
 ## Integrating Cppcheck into CMake
-First you need to add the path to `FindCppcheck.cmake` to your CMakeLists.txt:
+First, you need to add the path to `FindCppcheck.cmake` to your CMakeLists.txt:
 ```
 set(CMAKE_MODULE_PATH ${CMAKE_MODULE_PATH} "${CMAKE_SOURCE_DIR}/cmake/Modules/")
 ```

 ### Suppression
 You can enable/ disable some warnings in Cppcheck using a suppression file.
-Default value for a suppressions file in `.cppcheck_suppressions`.
-To specify you custom file use:
+The default value for a suppressions file in `.cppcheck_suppressions`.
+To specify your custom file use:

 ```
 set(CPPCHECK_SUPPRESSIONS ${PROJECT_ROOT_DIR}/CppCheckSuppressions.txt)
 ```
 ### exitcode

 When Cppcheck finds errors you can tell it what error code to use when exiting the program.
-With the above script the default exitcode is 1.
+With the above script, the default exitcode is 1.
 To override this you can use the CPPCHECK_ERROR_EXITCODE_ARG.
 To set it to use the cppcheck default

 ```
 set(CPPCHECK_ERROR_EXITCODE_ARG "")